Overview

 Basic Requirements for the Minor:

-2. Successfully complete five courses (minimum of 15 credits) from the Approved Course List.
+- Successfully complete five courses (minimum of 15 credits) from the Approved Course List.
 Although only five courses are required to complete the minor, we assume students interested in moral psychology will often end up taking more.
 Courses taken for the moral psychology minor by freshmen and sophomores, may not be used toward a student’s major or another minor.
-Juniors and seniors may “double count” two courses from their major toward the moral psychology minor.
+Students may “double count” one course from their major, or another minor, toward the moral psychology minor.

 "Moral Psychology in Action" is an applied psychology course taught each spring for students who want to make a difference in the world through ethical leadership and positive contributions in organizations, and who are drawn to scholarly work on psychology, ethics, and morality.